Friends of the Edisto: Mission Statement

 Responsible landowners, when given accurate information and appropriate incentives, will protect and enhance natural and cultural resources while also supporting the local economy and contributing to a tax base.

-Policies, positions, and project initiatives should be based on thorough research of the best available information and communication with interested and affected parties to identify necessary or desirable courses of action.
+Policies, positions, and project initiatives should be based on thorough research of the best available information and communication with interested and affected parties to identify necessary or desirable action courses.

 Education/Advocacy